douglascayers/sfdc-add-campaign-members-by-report/README.md

 FAQ
 ===

-Do I need to install the Non-Profit Starter Pack?
+Do I need to install the Non-Profit Success Pack?
 -------------------------------------------------

 No, this package uses a copy of the [SalesforceFoundation](https://github.com/SalesforceFoundation) [ReportService](https://github.com/SalesforceFoundation/CampaignTools/blob/master/src/classes/ReportService.cls) as part of their [CampaignTools](https://github.com/SalesforceFoundation/CampaignTools) package to support all records in a report beyond the 2,000 limit.
 I have included the two apex classes needed in this package.
 Just let the Salesforce Foundation know we appreciate them!